castai/terraform-provider-castai/docs/resources/node_configuration.md

 Required:

-- `usable_percent` (Number) Percentage of local storage that is usable for workloads, in the range 0..100.
+- `ephemeral_storage_percent` (Number) Percentage of local storage exposed as ephemeral-storage, in the range 0..100.

 Optional: